Comparison4 min read

 Powertrain: hybrid vs PHEV vs V6

-The Sienna's powertrain story is simple: every single trim is a hybrid.
-The 2.5-liter four-cylinder hybrid delivers 245 hp, 36 mpg combined, and no powertrain decisions for the buyer to make.
-AWD is also standard on most trims, using a rear electric motor rather than a mechanical driveshaft.
-It's the cleanest, most seamless setup in the minivan segment.
+The Sienna's story is simple: every trim is a hybrid.
+The 2.5-liter hybrid makes 245 hp, 36 mpg combined, and asks no powertrain decisions of you.
+AWD is standard on most trims via a rear electric motor rather than a driveshaft.
+It's the cleanest setup in the class, and the one I'd default to.

-Verdict on powertrain: depends entirely on charging.
-If you charge at home, the Pacifica PHEV changes the ownership math dramatically — gas costs become nearly negligible for daily use.
-If you don't charge at home, the Sienna's 36 mpg hybrid crushes the Pacifica V6's 22 mpg, and the Sienna wins outright.
+Verdict on powertrain: it depends entirely on charging.
+Charge at home and the Pacifica PHEV changes the math — gas becomes nearly negligible for daily use.
+Don't charge at home and the Sienna's 36-mpg hybrid crushes the Pacifica V6's 22, and the Sienna wins outright.

 Interior and the Stow 'n Go argument

-The single biggest practical difference between these two vans is the Pacifica's Stow 'n Go seating — the second-row captain's chairs fold completely into the floor in under 60 seconds.
-Loading a piece of furniture, a bike, or anything large is genuinely effortless.
-The Sienna's second-row seats remove entirely but require storage somewhere outside the vehicle.
+The single biggest practical difference is the Pacifica's Stow 'n Go seating — the second-row captain's chairs fold completely into the floor in under a minute.
+Loading furniture, a bike, or anything big is effortless.
+The Sienna's second-row seats come out entirely, but then you need somewhere to store them, which is a genuine hassle.

-Verdict on interior: Sienna wins on quality and refinement.
-Pacifica wins on versatility, particularly the Stow 'n Go.
+Verdict on interior: Sienna on quality and refinement; Pacifica on versatility, especially Stow 'n Go.

 Reliability